 - A’dam Lookout – where you can have a beautiful view of the city

 - This is Holand – A museum dedicated to the Netherlands

 - Eye Filmmuseum – Museum of cinema with a very nice bar/restaurant with a cool view.

 The Museums in the museum quarter are also very comfortable to visit in winter.
 In fact, they should be less crowded and more enjoyable in winter.
-You’ll need to take public transports to get there because walking 2.5 Km with bad weather isn’t fun at all!
+You’ll need to take public transports to get there because walking 2.5 Km in bad weather isn’t fun at all!